varletjs/varlet/packages/varlet-ui/src/input/docs/en-US.md

 ### Basic Usage

-The behavior of the input box is consistent with the basic content, and the user can always get a string that conforms to the `type rule when inputting
+The behavior of the input box is consistent with the basic content, and the user can always get a string that conforms to the `type rule when inputting.

 ```html
 <script setup>